Friday, March 19, 2010

 וְאֶל גִּבְעַת הַלְּבוֹנָה

-Until the day dawns
+Until the dawning day

-or the shadows flee
+when the shadows flee

 I bring myself to the mountain of myrrh

-and to the hill of frankincense
+and to the hillock of frankincense

 שֶׁ shin is very common in the Song in its role as relative pronoun but often it requires no translation - while this is a common occurrence in forms between any two languages, it still raises the question why?
 Was this an affectation of the poet?
 Or is there some necessity in some grammatical function within the tongue?